 What is Palliative Care?

-When it comes to our palliative care program at Kew Gardens, our focus is on providing help and improving the experience of dying and the end of life in residential aged care, for patients and their families.
+When it comes to our palliative care program at Kew Gardens, our focus is on providing help and improving the experience of dying and the end of life in residential aged care, for patients and their family.

-What Does Palliative Care Cost?
+What Services Does Palliative Care Include?

 - Physical pain relief and management